Forwarding Azure Backup and Recovery Events

 }

-6. On the Scope field, click the Launch scope collector (three dots).
-The Scope panel appears.
-Select the subscription for the policy.
-Optionally, you can select a resource group so that the policy is applied only to vaults in a particular resource group.
+4. Select a Subscription in the Scope window.
+Optionally, you can select a LogicMonitor resource group so that the policy is applied only to vaults in a particular resource group.
+Click Select

 • Profile Name— The name that will be assigned to the diagnostics settings created by the policy.

-• Create a remediation task— Once the policy is assigned to a scope, Log Analytics diagnostic settings are automatically configured for any new vaults created in that scope (within 30 minutes).
+Note: Once the policy is assigned to a scope, any new vaults created in that scope get Log Analytics diagnostics settings configured automatically (within 30 minutes from the time of creation of the vault).
 To add a diagnostics setting to existing vaults in the scope, you can trigger a remediation task at policy assignment time.
-To trigger a remediation task, select the Create a Remediation task.
+To trigger a remediation task, select Create a Remediation task.

 In This Article